231 pages | 15 B/W Illus.

-Preface.
-Part One: The Basics – Making Things Better, Faster or More Cost-Effective.
-Chapter One: What is Process Improvement?
-Chapter Two: A Brief History of Lean and Six Sigma.
-Chapter Three: Agile Techniques.
-Chapter Four: Project Management.
-Chapter Five: A Deeper Dive: Six Sigma and the DMAIC Model.
-Part Two: The DMAIC Model.
+Section I: The Basics – Making Things Better, Faster or More Cost Effective.
+Chapter 1: What Is Process Improvement?
+Chapter 2: A Brief History of Lean and Six Sigma.
+Chapter 3: Agile.
+Chapter 4: Project Management.
+Chapter 5: A Deeper Dive: Six Sigma and the DMAIC Model.
+Section II: The DMAIC Model.
 Introduction.
-Chapter Six: Define.
-Chapter Seven: Measure.
-Chapter Eight: Analyze.
-Chapter Nine: Improve.
-Chapter Ten: Control.
-Part Three: Standards.
-Chapter Eleven: The Impact of ISO Standard 13053: Six Sigma on the Leaner Approach.
-Chapter Twelve: The Impact of ISO Standard 21500 – Project Management on the Leaner Approach.
-Part Four: Leaner Environment.
-Chapter Thirteen: Leaner Leadership.
-Chapter Fourteen: Change Management.
-Part Five: Body of Knowledge and Competency Models.
-Chapter Fifteen: Leaner Six Sigma Body of Knowledge Outline.
-Chapter Sixteen Leaner Six Sigma Body of Knowledge Full Text.
-Chapter Seventeen: Full Scale Implementation of Lean Six Sigma using the Leaner Approach.
-Chapter Eighteen: Kaizen Events.
-Part Six: Additional Resources.
-White Paper: Leaner Systematic Approach to Eliminating Reducing Waste and Eliminating Defects.
-Summary – Core Tools Used in LSS.
-Leaner Six Sigma Green Belt Competency Model.
-Leaner Six Sigma Black Belt Competency Model.
-Leaner Six Sigma Master Black Belt Competency Model.
-Leaner Glossary.
+Chapter 6: Define Overview.
+Chapter 7: Measure Overview.
+Chapter 8: Analyze Overview.
+Chapter 9: Improve Overview.
+Chapter 10: Control Overview.
+Section III: Standards.
+Chapter 11: The Impact of ISO Standard 13053: Six Sigma on the Leaner Approach.
+Chapter 12: ISO 21500 – Guide to Project Management.
+Section IV: Leaner Environment.
+Chapter 13: Leaner Leadership.
+Chapter 14: Change Management.
+Section V: Leaner Six Sigma Body of Knowledge and Competency Models.
+Chapter 15: Leaner Six Sigma Body of Knowledge Outline: Summarized Version (SSD Global Solution Version 6.1).
+Chapter 16: Leaner Six Sigma Body of Knowledge Outline: Full Narrative Version (SSD Global Solution Version 6.1).
+Chapter 17: Implementation Guide.
+Chapter 18: Kaizen Events (Rapid Improvement Events).
+Section VI: Additional Resources.
+Important Names in Lean Six Sigma.
+Summary – Core Tools Used in Leaner Six Sigma (LrSS).
+Lean Six Sigma Green Belt Competency Model.
+Lean Six Sigma Black Belt Competency Model.
+Lean Six Sigma Master Black Belt Competency Model.
+Lean Six Sigma Key Terms.